-ATL's other direct supply chain relationships include direct key supply chains comprising manufacturers and maintainers of rolling stock, suppliers of parts and technical consultancy service companies.
+ATL's other direct supply chain relationships include direct key supply chains comprising manufacturers and maintainers of rolling stock, suppliers of parts, movement contractors, storage service providers and technical consultancy service companies.
 The initial risk analysis helped us to identify twenty key direct suppliers who might pose a risk, albeit low and this is being further developed in light of our experience dealing with allegations of Modern Slavery associated with indirect suppliers as detailed below.